zacgibbs/Custom-Fuselage-Shader/README.md

 The purpose of this project was to rewrite the orignal fuselage shader in FlightGear to be more attractive and akin to the graphical style or a commercial simulator.
 The project is still incomplete and has many issues but as I learn and experiment further I hope to eliminate as many of these issues as possible.

-## Getting Started

-* The folder labeled "NEW" contains the modified shader files.
-* The folder labeled "OLD" contains the original shader files, should you wish to revert back to them.

 ### Installing

-* Download the project.
+1) Download the project.
-* Open the Flightgear root folder.
+2) Open the Flightgear root folder.
-* Open the "NEW" folder.
+3) Open the "NEW" folder.
-* Drag the "/Shaders" folder into "/data"
+4) Drag the "/Shaders" folder into "/data"

 ## Issues